Egg Prices by State

 Key Findings

-• The average national egg price in June 2025 is $2.52 per dozen, down from a historic peak of $6.22 in March.
+• According to the United States Department of Agriculture (USDA), the average national egg price in June 2025 is $2.52 per dozen, down from a historic peak of $6.22 in March.

 • Hawaii has the highest state-level egg price at $9.73 per dozen, nearly four times the national average.